Clayton Kershaw: 2015 season: 300-strikeout season

-Kershaw made his fifth straight opening day start in 2015, the first Dodgers pitcher to do so since Hall of Famer Don Sutton started seven in a row from 1972 through 1978.
+Kershaw made his fifth consecutive opening day start in 2015, the first Dodgers pitcher to do so since Hall of Famer Don Sutton had seven consecutive from 1972 through 1978.
 He recorded his 1,500th career strikeout on May 10 when he fanned Drew Stubbs of the Colorado Rockies.
 Kershaw picked up his 100th career win on May 15 against the Rockies.
-He became the 22nd pitcher in franchise history, and the second-youngest active pitcher to reach that mark.
-Kershaw won his sixth career NL Player of the Week award for the week of June 1–7, 2015, when he allowed only two runs on 10 baserunners in 15 innings while striking out 18 in two starts.
+He became the 22nd pitcher in franchise history, and the second-youngest active pitcher, to reach that mark.
+Kershaw won his sixth career NL Player of the Week award for the week of June 1–7, when he allowed only two runs on 10 baserunners in 15 innings while striking out 18 in two starts.

-Kershaw did not make the initial NL roster for the 2015 All-Star Game, though he was included on the Final Vote ballot, which he lost to Cardinals pitcher Carlos Martinez.
+Kershaw did not make the initial NL roster for the All-Star Game, though he was included on the Final Vote ballot, which he lost to Cardinals pitcher Carlos Martínez.
 However, he was added to the roster to replace Nationals pitcher Max Scherzer, who was unavailable due to pitching the Sunday before the game.
-It became his fifth straight all-star selection, joining Sandy Koufax and Fernando Valenzuela as the only Dodgers pitchers to accomplish that feat.

 Kershaw struck out a season-high 14 batters in eight shutout innings on July 18 against the Washington Nationals.
 He became the first Dodgers starter with back-to-back games of at least 13 strikeouts since Chan Ho Park in 2000, and the first Dodgers pitcher with back-to-back games of double-digit strikeouts and no walks since Dazzy Vance in 1930.
 He shared the NL Player of the Week honors with his teammate Zack Greinke for the week of July 13–19 and won NL Pitcher of the Month for July.